swiftlang/swift-evolution/proposals/NNNN-objc-implementation.md

 ## Proposed solution

+We propose adding a new attribute, `@implementation`, which, when paired with an interop attribute like `@objc`, tells Swift that it is to implement a declaration it has imported from another language, rather than creating a new declaration and exporting it *to* that language.

-We propose adding a new attribute, `@implementation`, which allows a Swift `extension` to replace an Objective-C `@implementation` block.
-You write headers as normal for an Objective-C class, but instead of writing an `@implementation` in an Objective-C file, you write an `@implementation extension` in a Swift file.
+Specifically, in this proposal, `@objc @implementation` allows a Swift `extension` to replace an Objective-C `@implementation` block.
+You write headers as normal for an Objective-C class, but instead of writing an `@implementation` in an Objective-C file, you write an `@objc @implementation extension` in a Swift file.
 You can even port an existing class’s implementation to Swift one category at a time without breaking backwards compatibility.

-Specifically, if you were adding a new class, you would start by writing a normal Objective-C header, as though you were planning to implement the class in an Objective-C .m file:
+For instance, if you were adding a new class, you would start by writing a normal Objective-C header, as though you were planning to implement the class in an Objective-C .m file:

 ```objc
 #import <UIKit/UIKit.h>